woocommerce/woocommerce/readme.txt

 * Fixed a bug allowing checkout when items are out of stock
 * Added a cart item error page for checkout, if the items are invalid
 * Hidden shipping text when calculator is hidden
-* If theres 1 shipping method, don't show a select box (thanks GeertDD)
+* If there's 1 shipping method, don't show a select box (thanks GeertDD)
 * Don't repeat weight units after each measurement (GeertDD is on a role)
 * CZ fix
 * SKU system changes - old system was confusing and could conflict with post IDs thus the following changes have been made; 1) SKU no longer defaults to post ID automatically, 2) Unique SKU check looks for SKUs only - not post IDs 3) get_sku() will return _sku not post ID